Falacio/Scripts/README.md

 First of all , you shold set your logging level to INFO in your config.yaml (restart is requiered for change to have effect)

-Execute Resumen_log.py in python3, or Resume_log.exe
+Execute Resumen_log.py in python3, or Resumen_log.exe

 It will create a new file wich contains only entries from harvester or farmer: